Elderly Inmates Compassionate Release

-The inmate must have been "sentenced for an offense that occurred on or after November 1, 1987," be 70 years old or older, and have served at least 30 years of their imprisonment.
+The inmate must have been "sentenced for an offense that occurred on or after November 1, 1987," be 70 years old or older and have served at least 30 years of their imprisonment.

-A) These inmates must be 65 years old or older, "[s]uffer from chronic or serious medical conditions related to the aging process," and "[be] experiencing deteriorating mental or physical health that substantially diminishes their ability to function in a correctional setting."
-Additionally, "[c]onventional medical treatments [must] promise no substantial improvement to their mental or physical condition," and they must have served at least half of their sentence.
+These inmates must be 65 years old or older, "suffer from chronic or serious medical conditions related to the aging process," and "be experiencing deteriorating mental or physical health that substantially diminishes their ability to function in a correctional setting."
+Additionally, "conventional medical treatments must promise no substantial improvement to their mental or physical condition," and they must have served at least half of their sentence.

-Policy also dictates that the inmate's age at time of offense and whether the medical condition was present at the time of offense should be considered when "evaluating the risk that an elderly inmate may reoffend."
+Policy also dictates that the inmate's age at the time of the offense and whether the medical condition was present at the time of offense should be considered when "evaluating the risk that an elderly inmate may re-offend."

 An experienced compassionate release attorney can also provide oversight and outside pressure.
 Compassionate release petitions tend to stall while being reviewed by the Bureau.
 An attorney can stay on top of the Bureau so that this doesn't happen, or if it does, get the wheels moving again.
 Sadly, the Bureau is so slow that many inmates die before a decision is rendered on their compassionate release application.